SoCal-Showdown/socal-showdown-web/docs/JavaScript_Basics.md

 ## Variables

 A variable is a way to store data.
-Variables can store any values.
+Variables can store any of the above kinds of values.

 Create a read-only variable using `const`.